CPEN-221/textbook/README.md

 # CPEN 221 readings website

-This repository publishes the Fall 2026 revision of the CPEN 221 Software Construction I readings at <https://cpen-221.github.io/>.
+This repository is the source for the reading materials for CPEN 221 (Software Construction I).
+The materials are published to https://cpen-221.github.io/.

-The site is static and uses stable, unnumbered chapter URLs.
-It includes every current revised chapter, the supplemental readings, original SVG figures, the human-edited Markdown sources, and a Java 25 companion project for each core chapter.

-## Preview locally
+## To preview the website locally

 From this repository root, run: